kumarshantanu/basil/README.md

 # basil

-Basil is a flavored templating library for Clojure and ClojureScript.
+Basil is a general purpose template library for Clojure and ClojureScript.

 **Important:** Consider this library in _ALPHA_ until this notice is removed.
 API and implementation will change in incompatible ways.
 You have been warned.